clover/codelab-remote-pay-cloud/README.md

 We'll interact with the actual `cloverConnector` API in `index.js`.
 Note that we are setting an `ExternalId` on our `SaleRequest`.
 An `ExternalId` serves a number of different purposes:
 1. Your POS can use it to associate your `Order` and `Payment` models with Clover's `Payment` objects.
 2. It helps prevent accidental duplicate charges.
-The Clover device will reject back-to-back `TransactionRequests` that have identical `ExternalId`s.
+The Clover device will reject back-to-back `TransactionRequest`s that have identical `ExternalId`s.
-3. If you use universally unique `ExternalId`s on every transaction, they can be used as a last resort to help Clover Engineering triage issues that may arise with individual transactions.
-Please note that providing a Clover `PaymentId` will resolve issues quicker.
-However, there can be rare instances when your POS only knows the `ExternalId` of a `TransactionRequest`, but not its Clover `PaymentId` (e.g., if connectivity between the POS and Clover device is dropped mid-transaction).
+3. If you use universally unique `ExternalId`s on every transaction, they can be used as a last resort to help Clover Engineering investigate a particular transaction.
+Providing the transaction's Clover `PaymentId` will resolve issues quicker.
+However, in rare cases, your POS may know the `ExternalId` of a `TransactionRequest`, but not its Clover `PaymentId` (e.g., if connectivity between the POS and Clover device is dropped mid-transaction).

-For these reasons, **you should persist both ExternalIds and Clover Payments in your database.** We also highly recommend making your `ExternalId`s universally unique.
-If your POS is not already generating unique Payment IDs, our SDK provides a utility method to generate a 13-digit alphanumeric UUID.
+For these reasons, **you should persist both the ExternalId and the Clover PaymentId in your database.** We also highly recommend making your `ExternalId`s universally unique.
+If your POS is not already generating unique payment IDs, our SDK provides a utility method to generate a 13-digit alphanumeric UUID.
 While we can't guarantee universal uniqueness, our utility method has only a 1/1,180,591,620,685,165,462,528 chance of collision.

 The `ExternalId` is required on every `TransactionRequest`, and must have a length between 1 and 32 characters.